Mvzundert/Argus/README.md

-# :microphone: Twitch-Go: Stream Activity & Now Playing Widget
+# Twitch-Go: Stream Activity & Now Playing Widget

 This is a versatile Go application designed for live streamers.
 It connects to Twitch to display chat messages, subscriptions, and other activity in your terminal, while also spinning up a real-time "Now Playing" web widget that you can use as a Browser Source in streaming software like OBS.